liuyehong/DLearn/README.md

 # DLearn
-Delaunay Triangulation Learner and Random Crystal
+Random Crystal

 ## Description
-The Delaunay triangulation learner (DTL) is a new statistical learner that is constructed based on data Delaunay triangulation.
 The package contains modules including bagging DTL and random crystal, which can solve both regression and classification problems.

 ## Prerequisites
 What things you need to install the software and how to install them